 Authors: David Johnson

-By redefining the electron to be a toroidal solenoidal form of concentrated energy, rather than the monopole point-charge definition underpinning the orbital nuclear atomic model of the Standard Model and Quantum Mechanics, the explanation of electromagnetism and electricity becomes more logical, straight forward and consistent.
-Redefining the Electron (Part 1) addresses the nature of electric and magnetic fields, electrons, positrons, electric current flow, electric capacitors and the induction of electric current.
-The follow-up paper, Redefining the Electron (Part 2), extends the Toroidal Solenoidal Electron (TSE) model to explore the implications for atomic structure and the physical characteristics of elements in the Periodic Table, molecules and compounds; and how they interact with each other chemically.
-Part 2 examines the role of electrons and positrons within normal matter, providing insight into the particle-wave nature of EMR and alternative explanations for spectral line emission and absorption, the photo-electric effect, the Compton Effect, electron pair generation and annihilation, beta and electron capture radiation, and Gravity.
+By redefining the electron to be a toroidal form of concentrated energy rather than a monopole point-charge definition, such as used for the orbital nuclear atomic model of the Standard Model and Quantum Mechanics, the dynamic nature of electromagnetic fields and electricity become more logical and consistent, and easier to explain.
+Redefining the Electron (Part 1) addresses the nature of electric and magnetic fields, electrons, positrons, electric current generation from battery and induction sources, capacitor charge and discharge, and superconductivity.
+The second paper of the three part series explores the implications for atomic structure and chemistry, the role of electrons and positrons within matter, and beta and electron capture radiation.
+The third and final paper provides insight into the particle-wave nature of EMR and provides alternative explanations for spectral line emission and absorption, the photo-electric effect, the Compton effect, electron pair generation and annihilation, and Gravity.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.

 You are equally welcome to be positive or negative about any paper but please be polite.
 If you are being critical you must mention at least one specific error, otherwise your comment will be deleted as unhelpful.